youngboy/engine-docs/source/setup-standalone.md

 ---
-title: Set up standalone Engine with any GraphQL server
+title: Set up Engine with any GraphQL server
-sidebar_title: Standalone Engine for any GraphQL server
+sidebar_title: Non-node servers
 description: Get Engine running with your Ruby, Java, Scala, or Elixir server.
 ---